Table of Contents

 Efforts should be made for mutual agreement, and in case of persisting disagreements, mediation can be sought at the local Ministry of Manpower office.
 If mediation fails, the Industrial Relations Court becomes the final arbiter.

-Terminated employees are entitled to termination payments, comprising severance payments, long service pay, and compensation of rights.
-The amount varies based on the length of employment.
+Terminated employees are entitled to compensation payments such as severance payments, long service pay, and compensation of rights.
+The amount varies based on the length of employment contract in the company.
 Long service pay is determined by the years of service, compensating employees for their dedication.
 Additionally, compensation for untaken annual leaves and other costs, such as relocation, may be included.

 Termination for Fixed-Term Contract Workers